iExecBlockchainComputing/confidential-email-sender/README.md

  * iExec installation
  * good iExec infrastructure understanding
- * need a Mailjet account, this app can be easily update to support other email service provider.
+ * need a Mailjet account, this app can be easily modified to support other email service provider.

 ## Build

-Dataset filename is data.json, hard coded.
+The Dataset filename is data.json, and it is hard coded.

 ```
 sh build.sh